uffe/awesome-react-components/readme.md

  - [react-custom-scroll](https://github.com/rommguy/react-custom-scroll) - Easily customize the browser scroll bar with native OS scroll behavior.

-### Audio / Video
+# Audio

+*Audio related libraries.

+I'm curious of what kind of react libraries there are out there that have something to do with music.

+Music + React = <3.*

+ - [react-music](https://github.com/FormidableLabs/react-music) - Make beats with React.
+ - [react-soundplayer](https://github.com/soundblogs/react-soundplayer) - Create custom SoundCloud players with React.
  - [react-player](https://github.com/CookPete/react-player) - A react component for playing a variety of URLs, including file paths, YouTube, SoundCloud and Vimeo.

+# Video

+*Video related libraries.

+My app is dealing with lot's of video content.

+I have all kinds of needs and it would be nice to have a list of all great video-related react libraries.*

+ - [video-react](https://github.com/video-react/video-react) - A web video player built for the HTML5 world using React library.
+ - [react-dailymotion](https://github.com/u-wave/react-dailymotion) - Dailymotion player component for React.
+ - [react-player](https://github.com/CookPete/react-player) - A react component for playing a variety of URLs, including file paths, YouTube, SoundCloud and Vimeo.
  - [react-youtube](https://github.com/troybetz/react-youtube) - React.js powered YouTube player component.
- - [react-soundplayer](https://github.com/soundblogs/react-soundplayer) - Create custom SoundCloud players with React.
  - [react-video](https://github.com/pedronauck/react-video) - React component to load video from Vimeo or Youtube across any device.
- - [react-music](https://github.com/FormidableLabs/react-music) - Make beats with React.
- - [react-dailymotion](https://github.com/u-wave/react-dailymotion) - Dailymotion player component for React.
- - [video-react](https://github.com/video-react/video-react) - A web video player built for the HTML5 world using React library.

-### Map
+# Map

+*Map related libraries.

+My app is all about information on a map.

+I' interessted in libraries that have something to do with maps.*

  - [react-gmaps](https://github.com/MicheleBertoli/react-gmaps) - A Google Maps component for React.js.
  - [google-map-react](https://github.com/istarkov/google-map-react) - Universal google map react component, allows render react components on the google map.